 Below the maximum weight rating specs you will see the maximum tongue weight calculation chart, that was also mentioned in the owner's manuals and I figured was worth mentioning too.

-The 2004 models had slightly different specs than we saw in the later models and the maximum towing capacity numbers for the 2004 models actually ranged from 5,000 pounds and went up to 6,500 pounds.
+The 2004 models had slightly different specs than we saw in the later models and the towing capacity for the 2004 Lexus GX470 ranged from 5,000-6,500 lbs.

 These figures were for models that did not use the kinetic dynamic suspension system.
 For models that did have this system installed, those numbers were reduced to 0, or in other words, they were not suitable for towing.